Queer Death Salon

 Setting and Access:

 Queer Death Salons take place monthly, online over Zoom on Tuesday evenings at 7p.m.
 (Eastern Time) and are regularly attended by participants from all over the world.
 They are hosted in English with captions available and last about 90 minutes.
 Attendees are welcome to participate to their level of comfort.
 This means cameras can be on or off, people can unmute to speak, raise their hand to be called on, participate through chat, or simply listen in after the intro portion.
-Queer death salons are not recorded.
+Queer Death Salons are not recorded.

 Pay What You Can:

 The suggested donation is $30 and you’re encouraged to select a price that’s accessible to you, including $0.
 No one will be turned away for lack of funds.
 By paying the highest amount that you’re able, you make it possible for others with less access to resources to join this event.
-Guest facilitators always receive all proceeds from their sessions.

 Agreements for participation: